Include Current Events in Your Lesson

-- Empowers active and informed global citizenship: Give your students a call to action or simply open their eyes to a world different than their own through engaging news stories.
+Empower active and informed global citizenship.
+Give your students a call to action or simply open their eyes to a world different than their own through engaging news stories.

-- Connects across curricula: From science and technology to arts, history, and literature, news stories help students understand real world applications for their schoolwork including careers that connect to their learning.
+Connect across curricula regardless of subject area.
+From science and technology to arts, history, and literature, news stories help students understand real world applications for their schoolwork including careers that connect to their learning.

-- Builds academic and domain-specific vocabulary: Students will learn new words in context as they explore informational text independently and as a class.
+Build academic and domain-specific vocabulary.
+Students will certainly learn new words in context as they explore informational text independently and as a class.

-- Teaches critical media literacy skills: Current events articles can spark conversations related to evaluating sources and bias.
+Teach critical media literacy skills.
+Current events articles can spark conversations related to evaluating sources and bias.

-- Creates dialogue between students and parents: Exposure to current events can bridge the gap between home and school.
+Create dialogue between students and parents.
+Exposure to current events can bridge the gap between home and school.

-- Initiates debate and classroom discussion: Some news articles are perfect for pro/con discussions or for promoting a discussion based on textual evidence.
+Initiate debate and classroom discussion.
+Some news articles are perfect for pro/con discussions and also for promoting a discussion based on textual evidence.

-- Prepares students for 21st century global world: Students need to have experience navigating both digital and print text as they grow up in a world where news stories increasingly come from digital sources.
+Prepare students for 21st century global world.
+Students need to have experience navigating both digital and print text as they grow up in a world where news stories increasingly come from digital sources.